 As part of IAHA's commitment to knowledge translation, in June 2022, IAHA released two position papers on Allied Health and Aboriginal and Torres Strait Islander Aged Care and Aboriginal and Torres Strait Islander Disability Workforce, which advocated for and built the evidence base for an Aboriginal and Torres Strait Islander allied health workforce in aged care and disability.
-Aged care and disability are areas of significant focus nationally, and areas in which increase access to allied health are essential to efforts of contributing to improving health and wellbeing outcomes.
+Aged care and disability are areas of significant focus nationally, and areas in which increased access to allied health is essential to contributing to improving health and wellbeing outcomes.